THE-3TC/the-3tc.github.io/content/blog/cev-score.md

 ## When parsing breaks, CER breaks

-However, the application of CER has the hidden assumption that the text being analysed has a meaningful order; if that is not true, the value of CER can be misleading or even undefined.
+However, the application of CER has the hidden assumption that the text being analysed is correctly parsed and has a meaningful order; if that is not true, the value of CER can be misleading or even undefined.

 The below example shows what CER score would be under different page-parsing scenarios when the OCR engine **correctly** extracts all characters